ismrmrd/ismrmrd/doc/mrd_messages.md

 | unsigned short | char             |
 </div>

 This message type is used to send the file name of a configuration file (local on the server file system) to be used during reconstruction.
-The file name must not exceed 1023 characters and is formatted as a null terminated, UTF-8 encoded char string.
+The file name must not exceed 1023 characters and is formatted as a null-terminated, UTF-8 encoded char string.

 (MRD_MESSAGE_CONFIG_TEXT)=
 ## ID 2: MRD_MESSAGE_CONFIG_TEXT